sigmaister/copy_CollapsOS/apps/shell/README.md

 # shell

+**This shell is currently being replaced with the [BASIC shell](../basic/README.md).
+While it's still used in many places, it's being phased out.**

 The shell is a text interface giving you access to commands to control your machine.
 It is not built to be user friendly, but to minimize binary space and maximize code simplicity.